Fire-Input/Shift-Codes-TTW/README.md

 regions, and platforms.
 Might make a config file for this later

 # WARNING
 DO NOT SHARE YOUR TOKEN!!!!

-Anyone who has your token can log into your account.
+Anyone who has your token can log into your account!